Bronya-Rand/DDLC-ModMaker/index.md

 Doki Doki Mod Maker is a mod maker for the visual novel "Doki Doki Literature Club" that allows modders to make their mods easier and simpler with a re-written Ren'Py Source Distribution Kit (SDK).
 > This project is unafilliated with either Team Salvato or RenpyTom.
 See the [disclaimer](https://ganstakingofsa.github.io/information/disclaimer/disclaimer.html) page for more information.

+Download Doki Doki Mod Maker for Ren'Py 6.99.12 by clicking the *ZIP* button.

+Download Doki Doki Mod Maker for Ren'Py 7.4.X by clicking the *TAR.GZ* button.

 ## Features
 - Support for Ren'Py 7.4.4 Mod Making
 - Automatic DDLC Mod Template Installation